Classic298/herotag_resolver/README.md

 Put all of your herotags in it, one herotag per line.

 ### Step 2
 Execute the python file, and watch the magic unfold.
-You will end up with a `adressess.txt` file in which all the addressess that could be resolved from the herotags are contained.
+You will end up with a `adresses.txt` file in which all the addresses that could be resolved from the herotags are contained.